-Goat Canyon Trestle Bridge via Carrizo Gorge Road is a 19.5 mile lightly trafficked out and back trail located near Julian, California that offers the chance to see wildlife.
-The trail is rated as difficult and primarily used for mountain biking.
+Goat Canyon Trestle Bridge via Carrizo Gorge Road is a 19.5 mile moderately trafficked out and back trail located near Julian, California that offers the chance to see wildlife.
+The trail is rated as difficult and primarily used for hiking and mountain biking.

 Totally worth seeing...
 Mostly single track that parallels the rail road.
 I would def recommend taking a spare inner tube as there are rocks, gravel, wood etc on the trail.
 Round trip from the trail head to the HUGE wooden bridge was 14.6 miles.
 Also make sure to bring a flashlight as the tunnels are fairly dark.
 Overall great adventure.